 Never adjust the pump flow by attaching a valve to the intake or outlet side of the pump.
 Restricting the flow in this way can cause the pump to overheat, creating extreme pressure inside the pump volute.
-Explosion of the pump volute and serious personal injury may result.
+Explosion of the pump volute and serious personal injury may result!

-- 6. As the pump operates, avoid sucking and air/liquid mixture into the intake side of the pump as this may cause the pump to cavitate, causing damage to the pump impeller.
-The intake hose must be kept 4-5 times the hose diameter (4-5 x 6 in = 24-30 in [4-5 x 15 cm = 61-76 cm]) below the surface of the liquid being pumped. - 7.
-Use the table below for approximate flow rates for the 6 in (15 cm) pump.
+- 8. The intake hose must be kept 4-5 times the hose diameter $(4-5 \times 6)^\circ = 24-30^\circ$ [61-76 cm]) below the surface of the liquid being pumped. - 9.
+Use the table below for approximate flow rates.